MicrosoftDocs/entra-docs/docs/identity/saas-apps/hiretual-tutorial.md

 #### SP initiated:

-* Click on **Test this application**, this will redirect to hireEZ-SSO Sign on URL where you can initiate the login flow.
+* Click on **Test this application**, this will redirect to hireEZ-SSO Sign-on URL where you can initiate the login flow.

 * Go to hireEZ-SSO Sign-on URL directly and initiate the login flow from there.